athanhcong/athanhcong.github.com/_posts/2013-07-26-memento-2000--your-memory-is-your-meaning.md

 I really love the movie, not only how it is shot, but also the special message it carries:

-**Our memory in life defines what we will do, what we want to be, and even what is the meaning of our life?**
+**Our memory defines what we will do, what we want to be, and even what is the meaning of our life.**

 Memory is so important, but we never know how important it is until we lose it.